State University of New York at Fredonia

-The State University of New York at Fredonia (SUNY Fredonia) is a public university in Fredonia, New York, United States.
+The State University of New York at Fredonia (alternatively SUNY Fredonia, Fredonia State, or Fredonia) is a public university in Fredonia, New York, United States.
 It is the westernmost member of the State University of New York.
-Founded in 1826, it is the sixty-sixth-oldest institute of higher education in the United States, seventh-oldest college in New York, and second-oldest public school in New York (SUNY and CUNY) after SUNY Potsdam (1816).
+Founded in 1826, it is the seventh-oldest college in New York, and second-oldest public school in New York (SUNY and CUNY) after SUNY Potsdam (1816).

 Fredonia was one of the state teachers' colleges traditionally specializing in music education, but now offers programs in other areas, including a graduate division.
 Areas of study include science, communication, music, education, and the social sciences.
 There are over 80 majors and over 50 minors.

-The Fredonia campus, located in Chautauqua County (southwest of Buffalo), was designed by prominent architects I. M. Pei and Henry N. Cobb in 1968.

 History

 Fredonia Academy (1826–1867)

-Opened in 1826 as Fredonia Academy under its first principal Austin Smith, the academy enrolled eight students.
+Opened in 1826 as "Fredonia Academy" under its first principal Austin Smith, the academy enrolled eight students.
 The first classes began on October 4, 1826.
 Within one year the academy had 136 students, 81 boys and 55 girls.
 In 1827 it was a state normal school.

 The academy reached peak enrollment in 1856 with 217 students.
 The school was plagued by financial shortages and was forced to close its doors in 1867.

 Normal School (1867–1948)

 In 1867, the college re-emerged for its second phase of existence, as a New York State Normal School.
-On December 2, 1867, the Normal (as it became commonly known) began classes with 147 students, 62 boys and 85 girls.
+On December 2, 1867, the Fredonia Normal School (as it became commonly known) began classes with 147 students, 62 boys and 85 girls.
 For students preparing to be teachers, no tuition was charged, books were supplied, and travel costs were reimbursed; in return, students had to promise to teach after graduation.
 Those students not studying for the teaching profession paid tuition and provided their own textbooks.

-During its 82 years, Fredonia Normal had a tumultuous existence.
+Fredonia Normal had a tumultuous existence.
 With a fluctuating student enrollment and threats of state funding reductions, the school seemed to be in constant jeopardy of closing.
 Nonetheless, gradually the school was upgraded.
 In 1930, 58 acre of land west of Central Avenue in the Village of Fredonia were bought to house a future campus.
 In 1938, music building (Mason Hall) was the first to be constructed on the Central Avenue site.
-New York State Governor Herbert Lehman signed the Feinberg Law in 1942 that changed the Normal Schools into Teacher Colleges, statewide.
+New York State Governor Herbert Lehman signed the Feinberg Law in 1942 that changed all state Normal Schools into Teacher Colleges.
+With this new law, the school officially became the Fredonia State Teachers College.